-Management 4.0 : Four ways in which work is changing
+Management 4.0 : Four Ways in Which Work is ChangingWednesday 27 November 2019

 I haven’t had an office job in more than two years.
 Instead, I choose a new place every few months and work on client projects using the huge range of online tools that are specifically designed to help people like me.
 I could be in Birmingham, Barcelona or even Bali and, for the most part, it really doesn’t matter where I am.

 To many people, this makes me a ‘digital nomad’.
 I’m not particularly fond of the term, but it means I’m part of a group that will swell to one billion by the year 2035, according to the founder of online resource hub Nomad List.
 Even if this number is wide of the mark, I have come to realise what a massive phenomenon this already is.

 The community of digital nomads, remote workers and location-independent businesses is far from a ragtag band of part-time employees, tapping away on their laptops while they wait for their next yoga class to begin.
 On the contrary, I’ve found that it is sprinkled with a healthy cohort of highly motivated entrepreneurs and qualified individuals who are embracing unusual patterns of work within sizeable and successful companies.
 Here are some of their stories.